dtbkhanh/dtbkhanh.github.io/_posts/2025-04-21-mobile-app-marketing-conversion-analysis.md

 ### e.
 Account Type Segmentation

 - Most users are freelancers or self-employed individuals who do not pay VAT.
-- Complementary status users — those with a primary job and a freelancing side gig—have the highest conversion rates
+- Complementary status users, those with a primary employment and a freelancing side gig, have the greatest conversion rates.

 ### ✅ Recommendations